In 2020, the peloton introduced a new bike+ with a range of cool features, including one of my favorites, the auto-follow resistance.

 Here you can see the full tutorial from Matt on how to set up the auto resistance on the peloton.

-- Adjust your range – You can choose to adjust your resistance at any time, or you can leave the bike guiding your without moving a finger.
+You can choose to adjust your resistance at any time, or you can leave the bike guiding you without moving a finger.

 What I love about the peloton auto resistance is allows me to fully immerse myself in the class, without distracting myself.

 Another cool thing you will notice is the interval times circulating on the icon that indicates how much time you have before there will be another chance in the resistance.